cuthbertLab/music21/buildDoc/rst/usersGuide_07_chords.rst

 Okay, but you already knew what pitches were in the ``Chord`` since you just created it!
 What else can you do with it?

-How about determining if it is a major or a minor triad?
+How about determining if it is a
+:meth:`major <music21.chord.Chord.isMajorTriad>` or a
+:meth:`minor <music21.chord.Chord.isMinorTriad>` triad?

 .. code:: python